kevinburke/hulk/README.md

 - **emptyString (string)** - Serialize an empty text input field back into JSON using the empty string (`""`) instead of `null`.
 Defaults to `false`.

+- **depth** - Collapse all dictionaries and lists that are nested deeper than `depth`. `depth=0` will collapse everything. `depth=-1` will expand everything.
+The default is to show all JSON

 The following are not yet implemented, but will be soon:

-- **depth** - Collapse all dictionaries and lists that are nested deeper than `depth`. `depth=0` will collapse everything.

 - **permissions (string)** - Define how customizable and editable the custom JSON dictionary is.
 For example, you may only want to update existing values, not add